 Daniel Ringel is a marketer and data scientist interested in creating insights into complex relationship systems such as markets, assortments and networks.
 His work is at the frontier of cross-disciplinary methodology and contemporary marketing problems.

-He currently studies the evolution of markets, the attention economy, and temporal information in natural language processing.
-His goal is to provide firms with tools and models that inform their strategic decision making.
+His research interests include competitive analysis, data visualization, machine learning, natural language processing and artificial intelligence in marketing.
+He currently studies the evolution of markets, the attention economy and customer experiences in the digital space.
+His mission is to provide firms with tools and models that inform their strategic decision-making.

-He received his PhD (summa cum laude) in marketing from Goethe-University Frankfurt, where he also earned his MBA in alliance with Duke’s Fuqua School of Business.
+He received his PhD, summa cum laude, in marketing from Goethe-University Frankfurt, where he also earned his MBA in alliance with Duke’s Fuqua School of Business.
 He earned his BA in business and economics from Baden-Württemberg Cooperative State University.